 each participator (apart from those who are adopting the “old” method) has agreed to complete a standardised spreadsheet to be submitted annually in March providing details sufficient to determine Oil Allowance usage during each period of deferral.
 The spreadsheet will cover the period of 12 months (or 6 months, in the case of the first submission for a field that comes within these rules from 1 July of a particular year) to the December of the year prior to submission.

+Top of page

 Additional returns: Section 62(4), FA 1987

 To ensure the continuing integrity of the HMRC valuation databases and the accuracy and completeness of the values calculated for the purposes of PRT and corporation tax, additional returns under Section 62(4) FA 1987 (form PRT1A) will continue to be required to be made within two months of the end of each chargeable period.
 HMRC will be happy to discuss with participators the circumstances of particular fields and to come to arrangements as to the most efficient way in which this data can be supplied.

+Top of page

 Application for deferral

 The responsible person will need to specify the field for which the deferral is requested and first chargeable period (beginning 1 January or 1 July) for which deferral is sought.